 Research has suggested that a hypocaloric diet with higher protein content from lean red meats can improve risk markers of type 2 diabetes in obese adults (12).

 Lean fish consumption has been studied to have an overall beneficial effect on type 2 diabetes mellitus (13).

 Intake of oligopeptide proteins found in salmon skin has significantly reduced fasting blood glucose, expressing antidiabetic activities (14).
 Salmon skin gelatin has also been studied to enhance insulin secretion and improve glycemic control (15).

-There is limited suggestive evidence that fish consumption has a correlation with a decreased risk of liver and colorectal cancer (16).
+There is limited suggestive evidence that fish consumption is correlated with a decreased risk of liver and colorectal cancer (16).

-Due to contamination, farmed salmon might lead to an increased risk of cancer.
+Due to contamination, farmed salmon might lead to increased cancer risk.
 Therefore, individuals concerned with reducing the possibility of cancer may choose wild salmon or farmed salmon with lower contaminant concentrations (17).